-- To understand the role of spectroscopic methods in inorganic chemistry. - To acquire basic knowledge about the application of spectral methods in structural elucidation of inorganic compounds. - To get an insight on the use of several spectroscopic and analytical techniques for structural investigation of (bio)inorganic compounds.
+- To understand the role of spectroscopic methods in inorganic chemistry. - To acquire basic knowledge about the application of spectral methods in structural elucidation of inorganic compounds. - To get an insight on the use of several spectroscopic and analytical techniques for structural investigation of few metalloproteins.

-Unit- I - IR, Raman, ORD & CD spectroscopy
+Unit- I - IR, Raman, ORD & CD Spectroscopy